Skip to Content

 What is a Brick Hammer?

-A brick hammer is used by masons and bricklayers to help cut or shape brick and stone.
+Masons and bricklayers use a brick hammer to help cut or shape brick and stone.
 These hammers are used for different materials, such as stone, tile, brick-and-mortar, or paving.

-They are designed to be versatile, and durable, and are a must-have for almost any construction or house project where stone or brick are involved.
+They are designed to be versatile and durable and are a must-have for almost any construction or house project where stone or brick is involved.
 The head is typically made of a single piece of forged metal.

-You use the blunt side of the hammer to break up larger pieces of brick or stone, or just to crush whatever material you are using into a finer grit.
-This side can also be used to drive stakes and chisels.
+You use the blunt side of the hammer to break up larger pieces of brick or stone or just to crush whatever material you are using into a finer grit.
+This site can also be used to drive stakes and chisels.

 For rockhounding, brick hammers can be useful to keep around because they are built to deal with man-made material or tough, igneous rock.

-If you are performing geological work around any man-made structures, either ancient ruins or modern construction, a brick hammer is a great tool to have to combat those tough, man-made materials.
+If you are performing geological work around any man-made structures, either ancient ruins or modern construction, a brick hammer is a great tool to combat those tough, man-made materials.

 You can check my pick for the hybrid hammer here (Amazon link).